andreas-abel/nanoBench/README.md

 ## MSR Performance Counter Config Files

-Some performance counters, such as the uncore counters on Intel CPUs, cannot be read with the `RDPMC` instruction, but only with the `RDMSR` instruction.
+Some performance counters, such as the uncore counters or the RAPL counters on Intel CPUs, cannot be read with the `RDPMC` instruction, but only with the `RDMSR` instruction.
 The entries in the corresponding configuration files have the following format:

     msr_...=...(.msr_...=...)* msr_...
 Name